pachyderm/pachyderm/doc/auth/saml.md

 ## Overview

-This guide will walk through using Pachyderm's SAML support.
+This guide will walk through an example of using Pachyderm's SAML support.
+Specifically, we will:
-These features aren't integrated into mainline Pachyderm yet and aren't available in any official releases.
-This will describe the process of:

-1. Activating Pachyderm enterprise and Pachyderm auth
+1. Activate Pachyderm enterprise and Pachyderm auth
-1. Configuring Pachyderm's auth system to enable its SAML ACS and receive SAML assertions
+2. Configure Pachyderm's auth system to enable its SAML ACS and receive SAML assertions
-1. Logging in to both the dash and CLI
+3. Log in to both the dash and CLI
-1. Enabling debug logging in case anything goes wrong
+4. Enable debug logging in case anything goes wrong

 ## Activation